GDPR – Old Bailey Solicitors Data Protection Policy and Transparency Notice

 - Anti-Money Laundering and Know Your Client information.
 We do this to comply with our legal obligations and as necessary for the legitimate interest of understanding who we are contracting with.

-- information relating to your legal matter and our instructions.
+- information relating to your legal matter and your instructions to us.
 Such processing is necessary for us to provide you with legal advice and representation in anticipated, ongoing or concluded legal proceedings.

-- personal information contained in documents reviewed by us as provided to us in disclosure (e.g. from the police, the Crown Prosecution Service, the probation service or the courts).
+- personal information contained in documents reviewed by us as provided to us in disclosure (e.g. from the police, the Crown Prosecution Service, the probation service or the courts or other services).
 Such processing is necessary for the purpose of providing legal advice, providing representation in legal proceedings and to perform our contract with you.

 - background information about you.
 This may include lifestyle information and information about your family, social circumstances, financial details and education and employment details.
 This information is to enable us to provide you with legal advice and representation, in particular, in the criminal courts.